 Conception is possible for up to five days before ovulation, and the timing of ovulation can vary from person to person and from month to month.
-Also, sperm are super hardy—they can live in the body for up to five days after you have sex!
+Also, sperm are super hardy—they can live in the body for up to five days after you have sex.
 All this adds up to a serious gamble if you’re not ready to get pregnant.

 Sound like a lot of complicated math?
 Trade that calculator for a condom.
-Tracking your cycle—in your planner or on cool apps like Clue—can be an awesome way to learn more about your body.
+Tracking your cycle—in your planner or on an app like Clue—can be an awesome way to learn more about your body.
 Unfortunately, cycle-tracking is just not a reliable birth control method, especially for young people, whose cycles are often irregular.
 Talk to your medical provider about finding a trusted method that’s right for you!

-Is Shark Week sex “gross”?
-Periods are just another week in the month for half the population—nothing gross about it.
+Periods are just another week in the month for half the population—there’s nothing gross about them.
 As for period sex, it totally depends on how you (and your partner) feel!
-If you’re comfortable, the red tide certainly doesn’t have to be a red flag.
-For some, period sex is a total no-no, but others throw down a towel or hop in the shower and go for it.
+It’s completely ok if you don’t feel comfortable having sex when you’re on your period.
+If you feel fine with it though, the red tide certainly doesn’t have to be a red flag.
+Throw down a towel or hop in the shower so you don’t stain your sheets, and go for it.
 Some people even say that having an orgasm (solo or with a partner) releases endorphins that can help relieve cramps!

 You should be aware that it is slightly easier to transmit sexually transmitted infections (STIs) when you’re on your period.
 However, so long as you use a condom, there’s no medical reason not to have sex.
 So if you’re both in the mood to surf the crimson wave, strap on that life jacket and go ahead!